Preview treatment possibilities during consultation. Built for clinician-led aesthetic conversations.

 Viewing

-Expected: realistic outcome after 3-4 vials for most patients.
+Expected: a realistic outcome for most patients.

 ⇄